vjvijayg/-Mymoria_Technical_task/README.md

-# Mymoria Technical Task
+# Multi-Step Submission Form at Mymoria Technical Task

-It's a Multi-step web application which allows users to enter data and register.
+It's a web application which allows users to enter data and register.
 This whole application is developed in Javascript, ES6 using the React and Redux libraries.
 User experience navigating through multi-step application although it's a Single Page Application.

 Output can be found in [wiki of this repository](https://bitbucket.org/vjvijayg/mymoria_technical-task/wiki/Home).